 There are plenty of grey areas and you may have other conditions that mean you qualify.

 What costs are covered?

-NHS Continuing Care covers personal care and healthcare costs, such as paying for specialist therapy or help with bathing or dressing.
+NHS continuing healthcare or continuing care covers personal care and healthcare costs, such as paying for specialist therapy or help with bathing or dressing.

 It may also include accommodation if your care is provided in a care home, or support for carers if you’re being looked after at home.

 Funding varies by region, so you’ll need to check with your local Clinical Commissioning Group, Health Board or Health and Social Care Trust to see what’s covered.